 The game featured three playable characters Claire, Chris and Steve (for a brief time).
 What a way to enter the sixth generation of consoles Capcom!

 2) Resident Evil 1

-The game also generated some of the best lines in the series.
+Some of the best lines in the series can be found in RE1.
 Who can forget the legendary line “You almost became a Jill sandwich”?
 The acting was so bad that it was actually awesome.